Taalmonsters/WhiteLab2.0/docs/install/README.md

 If one or more of your corpora include audio, create an environment variable titled WHITELAB_AUDIO_DIR which defines the absolute path to the directory where your audio files are located.
 This folder should include a subdirectory for each available audio format, with the document audio files located directly into the format subdirectory.

-*NB*: Do NOT adjust the "config.x.total_token_count" property.
+NB: Do NOT adjust the "config.x.total_token_count" property.
 This will be set by the application upon initialization.

 Next issue the following command: